 But here’s where astrologers differ slightly on timing:

-Some (including me) consider the Saturn return period to begin once Saturn is within 4-5 degrees of your natal Saturn (that’s when the energy starts ramping up).
+Some astrologers (myself included) consider the Saturn return to really begin once Saturn comes within about 4–5 degrees of your natal Saturn—that’s when the energy starts to ramp up.

 Your Saturn return isn’t just another astrological transit.
 This is a once-every-29.5-years kind of event, meaning most of us experience it two or even three times in a lifetime.
 Unlike your yearly solar return or the moon’s monthly mood swings, Saturn doesn’t mess around.
-It’s here to shake things up, whether you’re ready or not.
+It’s here to shake things up, whether you’re ready or not, or at the very least, it’s here to test whether you’ve truly learned your lessons.

 Saturn demands accountability.
 It’s that cosmic drill sergeant making you: